The Overcoat

-"The Overcoat" (Шине́ль; sometimes translated as "The Cloak" or "The Mantle") is a short story by Nikolai Gogol, published in 1842.
+"The Overcoat" (Шине́ль; also translated as "The Cloak" or "The Mantle") is a short story by Nikolai Gogol, published in 1843.
 The story has had a great influence on Russian literature.
 Eugène-Melchior de Vogüé, discussing Russian realist writers, said: "We all came out from under Gogol's Overcoat" (a quote often misattributed to Dostoevsky).
 Writing in 1941, Vladimir Nabokov described "The Overcoat" as "The greatest Russian short story ever written".

 Plot

 The story narrates the life and death of titular councillor Akaky Akakievich Bashmachkin (Russian: Акакий Акакиевич Башмачкин), an impoverished government clerk and copyist in the Russian capital of St. Petersburg.
 Although Akaky is dedicated to his job, he is little recognized in his department for his hard work.
 Instead, the younger clerks tease him and attempt to distract him whenever they can.
 His threadbare overcoat is often the butt of their jokes.
 Akaky decides it is necessary to have the coat repaired, so he takes it to his tailor, Petrovich, who declares the coat irreparable, telling Akaky he must buy a new overcoat.

 The cost of a new overcoat is beyond Akaky's meager salary, so he forces himself to live within a strict budget to save sufficient money to buy the new overcoat.
 Meanwhile, he and Petrovich frequently meet to discuss the style of the new coat.
 During that time, Akaky's zeal for copying is replaced with excitement about his new overcoat, to the point that he thinks of little else.
 Finally, with the addition of an unexpectedly large holiday salary bonus, Akaky has saved enough money to buy a new overcoat.

 Akaky and Petrovich go to the shops in St. Petersburg and pick the finest materials they can afford (marten fur was too expensive, so they use cat fur for the collar).
 The new coat is of impressively good quality and appearance and is the talk of Akaky's office on the day he arrives wearing it.
 His superior decides to host a party honoring the new overcoat, at which the habitually solitary Akaky is out of place; after the party, Akaky goes home, far later than he normally would.
 En route home, two ruffians confront him, take his coat, kick him down, and leave him in the snow.